 - If doing monogram: embroidery thread to coordinate with sash fabric; we used Janome metallic embroidery thread in Salmon

-- If doing monogram: tear-away stabilizer
+- If doing monogram: tear-away stabilizer as recommended for your machine

 - ONE 1½” decorative button